i05nagai/memorandum/language/english_speaking.md

 * stall
     * delay
     * stop working
+        * they don't want to risk using up the budget and stall their launch
         * if an engine stalls, or if you stall it, it stops working suddenly and without you intenting it to happen
         * a car may stall due to the driver braking too suddenly
     * area